mcmah309/rust_core/book/src/libs/option/option.md

 can easily switch between the two with `toOption` and `toNullable` (or you can use `.v` directly).

 ### Usage
-The `Option` Type and features work very similar to [Result].
+The `Option` Type and features work very similar to [Result](../result/result.md).
 We are able to chain operations in a safe way without needing a bunch of `if` statements to check if a value is null.

 ```dart